-- 3.1 Employees are to be provided with reasonable accommodation in well appointed establishments offering a comfortable standard of accommodation, including individual sleeping quarters and ensuite except where this standard is not available at a particular centre. - 3.2 Departments may offer their employees a higher standard of accommodation where appropriate (e.g. conference venue, location of hotel in relation to work site, competitive rates negotiated with a higher rated establishment).
+- 3.1 Employees are to be provided with reasonable accommodation in well appointed establishments offering a comfortable standard of accommodation, including individual sleeping quarters and ensuite, except where this standard is not available at a particular centre. - 3.2 Departments may offer their employees a higher standard of accommodation where appropriate (e.g. conference venue, location of hotel in relation to work site, competitive rates negotiated with a higher standard establishment). - 3.3 Clause 3.1, in relation to the provision of ensuite facilities, does not apply to non-commercial accommodation.
+Commercial accommodation is accommodation available to members of the travelling public as part of a commercial transaction.